mzaidi59/fairseq/examples/simultaneous_translation/docs/evaluation.md

 ```
 The `--score-type` can be either `text` or `speech` to evaluation different tasks.

-The state that server sent to client is has the following format
+The state that server sends to the client has the following format
 ```json
 {
   'sent_id': Int,